The Mount Lorette Ponds in Alberta's Bow Valley Provincial Park haven't always been in existence.…

 On a sunny day the water in the third lake is a gorgeous Caribbean blue and teal colour though the backdrop of banded cliffs and talus bowls is a tad desolate.
 Still this is the lake everyone is drawn to.
 The fishing is good, picnic spots out of the wind are plentiful and you may see or hear a marmot or pika.

-Camping is happening at Pickle Jar Lakes – as I saw many groups going in and lots of campsites.
+Camping is happening at the lakes – as I saw many groups going in and lots of campsites.
 However, it’s not actually permitted according to a woman I spoke with at the Barrier Lake Information Centre.
 I wouldn’t recommend it or I’d double check and ask for a second opinion.
 But the Alberta Parks website shows no camping too.

-It’s approximately 9.0 kilometres round-trip if you visit all four of the Pickle Jar Lakes.
-The elevation gain is a very manageable 450 metres.
+It’s approximately 9.0 km round-trip if you visit all four of the Pickle Jar Lakes.
+The elevation gain is a very manageable 450 m.
 Distance and vertical vary a bit depending on the routes you take.

 Allow three to five hours, depending on how much time you spend exploring and hanging out around the lakes.